 Getting there: 50 Berkeley Square, Mayfair, W1J 5BA.
 Nearest Tube: Green Park

-3. Explore Gory Royal History in the Tower of London
+Spooky Destination 3: Explore Gory Royal History In The Tower Of London

 London’s iconic Tower of London was founded in 1066 as a prison for those who had committed treason or fallen from favour.
 Punishment was harsh, and prisoners were tortured behind those great walls that modern Londoners walk past on a daily basis.
 And the most well-known prisoners, Anne Boleyn and Lady Jane Grey, were beheaded within the tower walls.